denten-books/plain-text/3-projection.md

 ![Writing Telegraph, 1901 [@pollak_writing-telegraph_1901].](images/virag.png)

-Pollak and Virag believed that their sine wave telegraph had the distinct adventage trasmitting messages "recorded in ordinary written or script charachters."
-In the language of the patent, other forms of "facsimilie" telegraph transmitted merely the the "conventional form" of the letter, and not the letter itself.
+Pollak and Virag believed that their sine wave telegraph had the distinct advantage transmitting messages "recorded in ordinary written or script characters."
+In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself.
 By contrast, the Pollak-Virag system was in their words "non-autographic."
 The autographic telegraph preserved the particularity of the human hand.
-It purpurted to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
-It was the humane telegraph in the sense that it preserved someting human.
+It purported to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
+It was the humane telegraph in the sense that it preserved something human.
 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical categories.
 The underlying physical structure of communication seemed to affect the very notion of what it means to be human.

+Beneath the technical conversations about the advantages of discrete or continuous electrical signal lay a philosophic concern with the fundamental makeup of the universe itself.
+For Henri Bergson, one of the most prominent philosophers of the time, the "real whole of the universe" constituted an "indivisible continuity" [@bergson_creative_1944, 36].
+Science, technology, and other "artificial systems" in Bergson's thought impose discrete "partial views" on the whole.[^ln3-bergsonism] The partial views, for Bergson, resemble the operation of the cinematograph, which divides continuous motion into distinct frames.
+By putting the frames into the apparatus, we are thus able to "reconstitute the individuality of each particular movement."
+"Such is the contrivance of the cinematograph," Bergson writes.
+"And such is also that of our knowledge" [@bergson_creative_1944, 332].
+In this way, the intellect continually separates the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
+But these states are virtually, not actually, discrete.
+The evolution of life proceeds "rather like a shell" which "bursts into fragments," which are themselves again shells [@bergson_creative_1944, 109].

+On such a view of the universes, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter-memory, 19].
+The mind receives "images" of the world that it compares with existing "stored" images to produce a kind of a new composite image that is then again stored into memory, and so on.
+With this in mind, Bergson denies the "flashlight" model of discovering facts about the world.
+The mind does not shine a light to bring attention to this or that hidden feature of the world.
+"Metaphor for metaphor, we would rather compare the elementary work of attention to that of the telegraph clerk who, on receipt of an important dispatch, sends it back again, word for word, in order to check its accuracy" [@berson-matter-memory, 129].
+The object is thus neither an independent thing nor purely a product of the mind.
+By this "telegraphic" picture, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.

+[^ln3-bergsonism]: On the rather complex topic of discrete vs. continuous multiplicities in Bergsonian thought see also @deleuze_bergsonism_1990 on .

+Now of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is *a priori* continuous in nature.
+In a damning evaluation of Bergson's philosophy, Bertrand Russel notes that such assumptions are merely poetic images, not subject to falsification [@russell_philosophy_1914, 24].
+They hold for him the truth of poetry not truth of physics or philosophy.

 In 1905, arguing in opposition to the sine-wave camp, Donald Murray, whose alphabet would become the basis for modern character encodings like the ASCII,